melihardametin/covertovert/code/README.md

 - Splits the binary message into chunks of 8 bits.
 - For each chunk in a chunks:
     - Shuffle the index_range list with the current seed
-    - For each bit in a chunk in random order:
+    - Randomly pick a bit from char bits
-        - Finds the corresponding burst range from index_range.
+    - Find the corresponding burst range from index_range by using selected bit's index value.
-        - Determines the number of packets to send randomly on the interval founded on previous step.
+    - Determine the number of packets to send randomly on the interval founded on previous step.
     - Sends the burst of packets to a specified destination.
-        - Increment seed with selected bit
+    - Increment seed with selected bits index value

 ### **Receiver (`MyCovertChannel.receive`)**

-- Listens for incoming packets on a specified port.
+- Creates process that listens for incoming packets on a specified port.
+- On main process, sleep on a while loop for timeout seconds, when there is no packet received, terminate the sniffing process.
+- On sniff process:
-- Tracks idle time to detect the end of a burst.
+    - When package received, track idle time to detect the end of a burst.
-- Decodes bursts into bits based on packet count ranges based on index_range list.
+    - When end of a burst received, shuffles the range list as done in the sender.
+    - Gets the corresponding index and bit value from range list, and set the corresponding bit.
-- Increment random seed with received bit's calculated index value
+    - Increments the seed with same value as sender (index value of the sended/received bit)
     - Return to listening again
     - Reconstructs the binary message and converts it into a readable string.
     - Logs the received message.

 ## Configuration